 The Year 9 English course aims to extend boys' understandings and skills by introducing them to more sophisticated texts with increasingly complex issues, structures and language.
-They begin with the study of contemporary persuasive texts and a major novel.
-In Term 2, a unit on electronic advertising enriches the boys' understanding of the media, and they also study drama, with some tackling their first Shakespearean play.
+They begin with the study of contemporary persuasive texts and a major novel in Term 1, followed by a drama study in Term 2.
+In Term 3, a unit on electronic advertising enriches the boys' understanding of the media, and students then develop their imaginative compositional skills, leading to them writing their own short story.
 The focus becomes increasingly analytical, with close reading and critical literacy emphasised consistently, and essay structure continues to develop and mature.
-Teacher-led discussions, group work and pair work encourage students to be active, thoughtful and curious readers and viewers.
+Teacher-led discussions, group work and pair work encourage students to be active, thoughtful and curious readers, listeners and viewers.